spacetimeki/mental-mapping-recon/example_commands.md

 ## Next Steps

 - Research relevant **CVEs** and test exploits in a lab environment.
+Perhaps, to be continued...